 Another advantage of eating homemade meals is that you will stay busy.
 This will help you fight boredom, anxiety, stress, and depression.

-The CDC lists high blood pressure in the group of conditions that increase the risks of the COVID-19.
+The CDC lists high blood pressure in the group of conditions that increase the risks of COVID-19.
 Moreover, data from Italy shows that the majority of the patients found coronavirus positive had hypertension.

 Reducing sodium intake can help you lower the risks of high blood pressure.
 Moreover, it is effective in reducing risks of a heart attack, kidney damage, congestive heart failure, and lower LDL cholesterol.